 - The rupiah has been heavily devalued over the years and you may find yourself carrying large amounts of money around

-Want to see how far your IDR will take you?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your IDR will go?
+Check out our Indonesia Travel Money Guide for expert tips and destination costs.

 Why exchange with Travel Money Oz